Homeowner Equity Insights

 National Homeowner Equity

-In the fourth quarter 2018, the average homeowner gained approximately $9,700 in equity during the past year.
-Nevada had the highest year-over-year average increase at $29,400.
+In the fourth quarter of 2020, the average homeowner gained approximately $26,300 in equity during the past year.

 10 Select Metros Change

-Negative equity has seen a recent rise across the country, with Miami-Miami Beach-Kendall FL as the most challenged with Negative Equity Share of all mortgages at 10.4 percent year over year.
+Negative equity has seen a recent decrease across the country.
+San Francisco-Redwood City-South San Francisco, CA, is the least challenged, with Negative Equity Share of all mortgages at 0.7%.

 Loan-to-Value Ratio (LTV)